orientechnologies/orientdb-docs/Spatial-Index.md

 ## How to create a Spatial Index

-The index can be created on a Class that has two fields declared as Double (latitude,longitude) that are the coordinates of the Point.
+The index can be created on a class that has two fields declared as `DOUBLE` (`latitude`,`longitude`) that are the coordinates of the Point.

-For example we have a Class `Place` with 2 double fields `latitude` and `longitude`.
-To create the spatial index on City use this syntax.
+For example we have a class `Place` with 2 double fields `latitude` and `longitude`.
+To create the spatial index on `City` use this syntax.

 ```sql
 CREATE INDEX Place.l_lon ON Place(latitude,longitude) SPATIAL ENGINE LUCENE